philgruneich/shallow/README.md

-shallow
+Shallow
 =======

-A working theme for TaskPaper 3
+A working theme for TaskPaper 3 (in development)